BLACK FRIDAY: 2-for-1 offer NOVEMBER 20 - 26 See details

 What’s more, it comes equipped with a crypto program that enables the malware to stay hidden from antivirus software.
 In fact, Breaking Security has released a video on its YouTube channel which demonstrates the analysis of how multiple antiviruses fail to detect the presence of the Remcos RAT.
 In addition, Breaking Security provides attackers with a keylogger that can be used to remotely record keystrokes of the victim, a mass mailer program that can be used to carry out distribution campaigns, and a DynDNS service with a client-server connection.
 With all additional services combined, purchasers gain all they need to create their own functioning botnets.

 The company responsible for selling Remcos RAT to the criminals is registered in Germany.
 Germany is the only country out of all European Union members that do not allow looking up company details online.
 Therefore founders of Breaking Security are still not identified.
 The website itself does not provide any information about the company or the team behind Remcos.
-The domain name of the website itself is hosted on Cloudflare, and all information related to it is protected by the privacy policy of the hoster organization.
+The domain name of the website itself is hosted on Cloudflare, and all information related to it is protected by the privacy policy of the hosting organization.
 Clearly, the people behind Breaking Security have taken a lot of effort to stay anonymous.

 Get started today for free